darkestdev/ParticleCast/README.md

 -- The CastObject is returned from the .new() constructor. local CastObject = ParticleCast.new(Part, {ParticleScale = 1.5})

--- Emit all the ParticleEmitters from the Part.
+-- Emit all the ParticleEmitters from the CastObject.
 CastObject:Emit()

 -- Yield for ~2 seconds.